The M/S Estonia Accident investigation

 Order books

-1. The ship was apparently underway when the accident occurred.
-The forward ramp on the car deck was always leaking a little, so water flowed in in severe weather (Source - the German Group of Experts) in spite of efforts to make it tight by various means.
-A watchman was always checking the ramp.
-To enable the leaking water to float out the crew always operated the ship with a small, starboard list and stern trim.
-Therefore the small amounts of water that leaked in at the bow ramp flowed aft along the starboard side of the car deck due to the stern trim and flowed out through the scuppers.
+1. The M/S Estonia was apparently underway when an incident occurred.
+It had nothing to do with the forward ramp on the no. 2 car deck (behind the bow visor) that was always leaking a little, so water flowed in in severe weather (Source - the German Group of Experts) in spite of efforts to make it tight by various means.
+The watchman was checking the ramp at hourly intervals.
+To enable the leaking water to flow out, the crew always operated the ship with a small, starboard list and stern trim.
+Therefore the small amount of water that leaked in at the bow ramp flowed aft along the starboard side of the car deck due to the stern trim and flowed out through the scuppers.
 This was 'normal' practice.
-The pilots often stepped into water when they embarked on the ship at arrival Sweden.
-The watchman was at the ramp all the time until about 01.02 hrs.
+The pilots often stepped into water when they embarked on the ship at arrival Sweden, we are told to believe.
+The watchman was at the ramp prior the incident.
 He did not observe any explosions at the ramp/visor, etc., so the suggestions that bombs exploded at the ramp/visor cannot be correct.
-But explosives were apparently used later to remove the visor from the ship under water.
+But explosives were apparently used later by the Swedish Navy divers to remove the visor from the ship under water.

-2. At 00.50-00.55 hrs the writer thinks the ship suffered hull damage - maybe in way of the starboard stabilizer fin box room or the starboard sewage tank compartment and the room was flooded.
-The inflow might have been as little as 50-100 ton/minute, i.e. the ship started to sink!
+2. At 00.45-00.50 hrs the writer thinks the ship suffered hull damage and leakage below waterline - maybe in way of the starboard stabilizer fin box room or the starboard sewage tank compartment and the room was flooded.
+Many survivors noticed sharp noises as if the ship collided or something was broken or maybe an explosion occurred.
+The water inflow might have been as little as 50-100 tons/minute, i.e. the ship started to sink!
 The effective open area of the damage was about 0.2 m².
 Apparently the watertight doors to the two forward or aft spaces were open - a corridor space - so that three compartments were flooded.

 The sewage tanks room, the corridors and the stabilizer room are assumed flooded and the watertight doors to the swimming pool room forward and to the generator room aft are closed.
 Survivor CÖ was in his cabin above the sewage tanks room.
 The engine crew was in the engine room starting the bilge pumps.